microsoft/sarif-vscode-extension/README.md

 Visualizes the results contained in a 'Static Analysis Results Interchange Format' (SARIF) file.
 The viewer integrates with VS Code, displaying a list of analysis results in the Problems panel and result details in the Sarif Explorer.

+*Note: Version 2.0.0 does not currently support Sarif V1.
+If you need this support do not update.
+If you need to rollback to Version 1.0.0 see [Rollback](#rollback) section*

 ## Features
  * Lists the results of open SARIF files in the Problems Panel
  * Navigation to the source location of the result
- * Sarif Explorer shows details about the result
+ * Sarif Explorer shows details about the result:
     * Result info
     * Run info
     * CodeFlow data
+    * Attachments
  * Supports embedded target files
  * Allows you to remap (in memory) source locations, if they can't be found using the location in the log file